mpinaud/mortex/README.md

 * _Example Input: User clicks on second memory card._
 * _Example Output: Second card that is clicked, flips over to reveal graphic.
 If match is NOT successful, cards shake to give error indication.
 Cards then flip over and player resumes matching._

-_The game will allow the player to have 4 chances or lives per round._
+_The game will allow the player to have chances or lives per round number._
-* _Example Input: User clicks on memory card and match is incorrect._
+* _Example Input: Level 1 one life.
+Level 2 two lives Level 3 three lives. etc...
+User clicks on memory card and match is incorrect._
-* _Example Output: After player makes an incorrect match 4 times, player loses game._
+* _Example Output: After player makes an incorrect match round number times, player loses game._

 _When player loses or wins game, a screen fades in or is displayed with player score and play again button._
-* _Example Input: User clicks on memory card and match is incorrect._
+* _Example Input: After player win or loss user clicks on try again button._
-* _Example Output: After player makes an incorrect match 4 times, player loses game._
+* _Example Output: Game will restart at user name screen._

 _The app will allow for 5 rounds (2 cards, 4 cards, 8 cards, 16 cards, 32 cards)._
 * _Example Input: After player completes a round, the next round begins._